Holiday season safety tips

 Watch out for phishing and smishing

 It is a tactic used to acquire your personal information such as passwords, user name and credit card details.
 The email/text will often include a link to a website that masquerades as a real site from a bank or retailer asking you to login to confirm your password or update your personal information.

 A winter wonderland can pose many hazards for pedestrians and vehicles alike.
 Consider the following safety tips this winter before leaving the house.

 Not only is walking a great way to stay fit, there is no better time to do it than when the air is crisp, the ground is covered in snow, and you can really enjoy the beauty of the season.

 - Remove snow and ice, and put sand or salt on walkways.
 Report sidewalk or pathway hazards to your landlord or city.

 - Wear appropriate footwear.
-Invest in a good pair of waterproof winter boots which a thick, non-slip sole and low wide heel.
+Invest in a good pair of waterproof winter boots with a thick, non-slip sole and low wide heel.

 - Ice grippers can be helpful on packed snow and ice.